Madhav-bansal013/Portfolio_Website/README.md

 - Ensured cross-device and cross-browser compatibility with a responsive design.
 - Optimized performance for faster load times and better user interaction.
 - Incorporated modern JavaScript and React best practices for maintainable and scalable code.

----

-Feel free to customize the `readme.md` with additional details, links to live demos or deployed versions, and any other pertinent information to showcase your portfolio project effectively.